BarveenB/AWS-LABS/Windows-EC2-Web-Server-with-IIS/README.md

-Host a Website on Windows EC2 using IIS
+# Host a Website on Windows EC2 using IIS

-This repository documents the setup and deployment of a static website hosted on a *Windows EC2 instance* using *Internet Information Services (IIS)* on Amazon Web Services.The project focuses on Windows-based server management, secure remote access, and basic web hosting fundamentals in the AWS cloud.
+This repository documents the setup and deployment of a static website hosted on a **Windows EC2 instance** using **Internet Information Services (IIS)** on Amazon Web Services.
+The project focuses on Windows-based server management, secure remote access, and basic web hosting fundamentals in the AWS cloud.

+---

-Architecture
+## Architecture

 - A Windows Server EC2 instance runs inside the default VPC.
 - IIS Web Server is installed on the EC2 instance to serve website content.
 - Security Groups control inbound access (RDP and HTTP).